planet-lia/lia-docs/content/tutorial-part-1.md

 }
 ```

 Good job for reading this far!
-If you wan't to, you can check the [next section](/tutorial-part-1/#extra-debugging-your-code) that describes how to effectively debug your code, or you can go and read the [Part 2](/tutorial-part-1) of this tutorial.
+If you want to, you can check the [next section](/tutorial-part-1/#extra-debugging-your-code) that describes how to effectively debug your code, or you can go and read the [Part 2](/tutorial-part-1) of this tutorial that will show you how to use the basic pathfinding library and how to handle multiple units at once.

 Otherwise you are already well equipped to dig deeper into the world of Lia by yourself.
 HF! :smile:

 ## Extra: Debugging your code